JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 Behold the Beauty was also written with practical considerations in mind: to assist instructors who have had little or no training in art.
 The lessons are clear and easy to use, requiring minimal supplies without compromising objectives.

-The author, Connie L. Meyer, is a wife and mother of five children and is a 1982 graduate of Calvin College with a BA in art education.
-She has used the lessons with her children and has helped teachers teach art in their classrooms.
+Connie Meyer is a 1982 graduate of Calvin College with a BA in art education.
+She is a wife and the mother to five children.
+She has used Behold the Beauty lessons with her children and has helped teachers teach art in their classrooms.

 Behold the Beauty - Art Curriculum (Kindergarten & First Grade)